-

 A.D.), a Roman author of the first

-systematic treatise on medicine "De Medicina"
+systematic treatise on medicine "De

-and Rufus of Ephesus, a Greek
+Medicina" and Rufus of Ephesus, a

-2nd century.
-Celsus described the hot baths as
+1st and 2nd century.
+Celsus described the

 In the 19th century